Airports in Pakistan

 Airport Details:

 Formerly known as Peshawar International Airport, Bacha Khan International Airport is a large international airport in Peshawar, Khyber Pakhtunkhwa, Pakistan.
 Pakistan’s fourth busiest airport is near the southwest corner of Peshawar.
-With 75% of its flights going outside, Peshawar is a significant passenger center.
+Peshawar is a significant passenger center, and 75% of its flights are outside.

-After Pakistan won independence from the British Raj, the airport started gaining importance.
-To conduct military and civilian operations, the Pakistan Civil Aviation Authority (CAA) and Pakistan Air Force began working together on the airfield.
+The airport gained importance after Pakistan gained independence from the British Raj.
+To conduct military and civilian operations, the Pakistan Civil Aviation Authority (CAA) and the Pakistan Air Force began working together on the airfield.

-To meet anticipated needs over the following ten years and to accommodate anticipated passenger growth, the CAA expanded the terminal in 1981.
-The airport could accommodate two tiny narrow-body flights and four large wide-body jets simultaneously by the time construction finished in 1986.
+The CAA expanded the terminal in 1981 to meet anticipated needs over the following ten years and accommodate an expected passenger growth.
+By the time construction finished in 1986, the airport could accommodate two tiny narrow-body flights and four large wide-body jets simultaneously.
 To increase the airport’s quality in terms of facilities, terminal renovation, and cargo growth, the provincial administration gathered in 2008 to discuss the expansion work needed.

 Operating Airlines:

-Currently, ten airlines are operating from Bacha Khan International Airport, which includes Shaheen Air, PIA, Air Arabia, Air Indus, Etihad Airways, Saudi Arabian Airlines, Emirates, Qatar Airways, Gulf Air, and Air blue.
+Ten airlines operate from Bacha Khan International Airport, including Shaheen Air, PIA, Air Arabia, Air Indus, Etihad Airways, Saudi Arabian Airlines, Emirates, Qatar Airways, Gulf Air, and Air Blue.

 Services and Facilities: